Limitation of Galvnometer in Current Measurement

 Thus you might see a microammeter, or a milliammeter, quite often in electronic work.

-Meters that measure large currents are not a problem to make; its easy to make an insensitive device.
+Meters that measure large currents are not a problem to make; it’s easy to make an insensitive device.

 Sometimes, it is desirable to have an ammeter that will allow for a wide range of current measurements.